 Childswork/Childsplay is the leading provider of proprietary child therapy resources in the United States, focusing on therapeutic tools used by counselors and family/child therapists to address the social and emotional needs of children and adolescents, ages 3 – 18.

 Childswork/Childsplay was started in 1985 by Dr. Lawrence Shapiro, Ph.D.
 The company quickly became, and continues to be, a leader in publishing therapeutic board games, card games, puzzles, and therapy boards.
-Currently owned and operated by The Guidance Group, Childswork/Childsplay also offers a variety of resources focused on play therapy: play therapy supplies for schools, play therapy games, and child play therapy toys.
+Currently owned and operated by Psychological Counseling & Therapy Products, Childswork/Childsplay also offers a variety of resources focused on play therapy: play therapy supplies for schools, play therapy games, and child play therapy toys.
 These products help children and teens to achieve clarity and to better understand and deal with the emotional issues that they face.

 Our products are designed to teach children and teens new emotional intelligence skills to help them overcome or cope with such diverse topics as: ADHD, Asperger’s Syndrome, anxiety disorders, behavioral problems, dealing with divorce, impulse control, and many more.